 Try using the dry signal, -1 octave, +1 octave, and +2 octaves to get the Jack White sound on Blue Orchid by The White Stripes.
 The POG 2 pulls it off even better than the original POG he used on the recording.
 The creative possibilities are limited only by your imagination

 For bass, you can use the higher octaves to emulate guitar sounds.
 You can also use it as a subtle boost effect.
 And of course blending an extra octave or two can fatten up your sound nicely.

-I must report that latency is a non-issue on both guitar and bass.
+Going deeper, I must report that latency is a non-issue on guitar and bass.
 This pedal is completely responsive to your playing.
 It reproduces notes instantaneously without hiccuping over fast runs.
 It allows expression to flow when inspiration strikes.
 Kudos to the Electro Harmonix engineers for such smooth tracking.

 The POG 2 also responds very well to “loose” playing.
 I made a guitar preset recently for a show to play a song with a heavy, aggressive monophonic riff of single notes with all 5 octaves engaged and played with a very heavy-handed swagger.
 Think Stevie Ray Vaughan meets Tom Morello from Rage Against the Machine for what I was going for.
 Even though I was raking my pick across all of the strings, the single note I was fretting always pierced through in its massive glory without reproducing any string noise.
 You can get absolutely brutal riffs from this thing that remain tight and focused even during extreme performances.